The Eleven plus exam is a test given to pupils in their last year of primary school (year 6 in England and year

-Since the early 1970s many areas of the United Kingdom have not used the Eleven plus exam and have favoured a comprehensive education system that is non-selective.
-However, there are still a considerable number of Local Authorities, Foundation Schools, independent schools and private schools that still admit pupils based on selection by the test known as the Elevenplus exam.
+Since the early 1970s many areas of the United Kingdom have not used the selective Eleven plus exam and have favoured a comprehensive education system that is non-selective.
+However, there are still a considerable number of Local Authorities, Foundation Schools, independent schools and private schools that still admit pupils based on selection by the test known as the Elevenplus.

 What Sort of Eleven Plus Test Will My Child Have to Take?

 The requirements will vary from Local Authority to Local Authority and from grammar school to grammar school.
 The eleven plus exam papers will be based on some or all of the following types of questions and it may involve sitting two or even three eleven plus examinations.
 Sometimes the tests will be of a different kind, e.g. a non-verbal reasoning and a verbal reasoning test and in other cases the tests may be the same e.g. two verbal reasoning tests.

 This involves children thinking about words and text and solving problems, sequences, series (in both numbers and letters), synonyms and antonyms, compound words and logical deduction to name but a few question types.
 There are 21 common question types that have been used in the past and are liklely to be used in some format in the future.
 Verbal Reasoning requires your child to have a good grasp of English grammar and a wide vocabulary.
 Most schools and Local Authorities administer at least one verbal reasoning test.

 This test type covers a wide range of subject areas such as which shape is next in the series, odd one out, reflections and spatial awareness of 2-D and 3-D shapes.
 Your child may also be required to understand rotation and symmetry.

 A common and difficult question type is working out which cube is made from a net – in other words can your child understand the connections between a 2-d shape folded into a 3-d shape.